punitkashyup/gitzen/docs/README.md

 Focus: Build the core GitHub Action for secret detection

 Stories:
-- GITZ-12: Implement secret detection (13 pts)
+- GITZ-12: Implement secret detection (13 pts) ✅ Done
-- GITZ-13: Post scan results as PR comments (8 pts)
+- GITZ-13: Post scan results as PR comments (8 pts) 🔄 In Progress
-- GITZ-14: Extract privacy-safe metadata (8 pts)
+- GITZ-14: Extract privacy-safe metadata (8 pts) 📋 To Do
-- GITZ-15: Configure exclusions and allowlists (5 pts)
+- GITZ-15: Configure exclusions and allowlists (5 pts) 📋 To Do

 ## 📝 Document Conventions